 What we didn't like: During the insulation test, this silicone mitt set performed well, clocking an average of 45.66 seconds before the heat resistance began to wane.
 It’s not quite as high as some of the other models, but it's still plenty of time.

-Alternative Pick: Five Two Silicone Oven Mitts
+Best Splurge: Five Two Silicone Oven Mitts

 What we didn't like: The biggest drawback to these mitts is that the cotton cuff caught on fire during the durability test.
 While the burn didn’t make it all the way through the lining, it did tear the cotton cuff at the burn site.
 If you have a gas-fired stove, you’ll need to be extra careful not to drag the long cuffs across the open flame to avoid setting them on fire.
 This set is also a little more expensive than other mitts.